 Figure 9 shows another experiment under more difficult conditions.
-With a large set-point change for ΔT of +5 K at about 3 min, the output of the controller saturates and the set point cannot be reached.
-The reason is probably that valve V2 is nearly fully closed.
-However, when the set point is reduced, it can be reached.
-During the last 30 min of the run, we also give disturbances by changing the output of the liquid split valve between 0.4 and 0.46.
+With a large setpoint change for $\Delta T$ of +5 K at about 3 minutes, the output of the controller saturates and the setpoint can not be reached.
+The reason is probably that the valve V2 is nearly fully closed.
+However, when the setpoint is reduced, it can be reached.
+During last 30 minutes of the run, we also give disturbances by changing the output of the liquid split valve between 0.4 to 0.46.
 These disturbances can also be handled by the vapor split valve.

-On the basis of these experiments, we conclude that even rough manipulation of the vapor flow yields good temperature control when implemented in an appropriate feedback loop.
+Based on these experiments, we conclude that even with rough manipulation of the vapor flow, yields good temperature control when implemented in an appropriate feedback loop.

-Four-Product Kaibel Column experiments.
+4-Product Kaibel Column experiments

 The following experiment demonstrates that the vapor split also can be used in practice for continuous operation.
-Strandberg and Skogestad found in a simulation study that a four-point temperature control scheme with one temperature controlled in the prefractionator can stabilize the column and as well as prevent "drift" of the composition profiles during operation.
-Correspondingly, in our previous experimental work, 18 we used the liquid split ($R{\rm L1}$) to control a temperature in a prefractionator (with a constant vapor split $R{\rm V}$).
+Strandberg and Skogestad found in a simulation study that a 4-point temperature control scheme with one temperature controlled in the prefractionator can stabilize the column and as well as prevent "drift" of the composition profiles during operation.
+Correspondingly, in our previous experimental work, we used the liquid split ( $R{L1}$ ) to control a temperature in prefractionator (with a constant vapor split $R_V$ ).

-Here, we show that the temperature in the prefractionator can be controlled equally well using the vapor split $R{\rm V}$ (with a constant liquid split, $R{\rm L1}$).
-Figure 10 shows the control structure where a sensitive temperature in prefractionator section 2 (T_2) is controlled using the vapor split valve.
-In addition, one temperature in each of sections 3, 5, and 7 are controlled by the distillate split valve ($R{\rm L2}$), upper side product split valve ($R{\rm L3}$), and lower side product split valve ($R{\rm L4}$), respectively.
-The details of the loop pairing are given in Table 1.
-The additional degree of freedom, i.e., the liquid split, is not used in this stabilizing layer and is available for optimizing an objective such as to reduce energy for a required purity specification.
+Here, we show that the temperature in prefractionator can be controlled equally well using the vapor split $R_V$ (with a constant liquid split, $R{L1}$ ).
+Figure 10 shows the control structure where a sensitive temperature in prefractionator section 2 ( $T_2$ ) is controlled using the vapor split valve.
+In addition, one temperature in each of sections 3, 5 and 7 are controlled by the distillate split valve ( $R{L2}$ ), upper side product split valve ( $R{L3}$ ) and lower side product split valve ( $R{L4}$ ), respectively.
+The details of the loop pairing is given in Table 1.
+The additional degree of freedom, i.e., the liquid split is not used in this stabilizing layer and is available for optimizing objective such as to reduce energy for a required purity specification.

 An experimental run is shown in Figure 11.
-At about 8 min, the set point for the temperature T_2 controlled by the vapor split valve (loop 1) is changed from 90 to 92 °C. This set-point change can be handled well, and the temperature settles in less than 5 min.
-The other temperature loops show some deviation due to interactions; however, all the temperatures are brought back to their set points in about 20 min.
+At about 8 minutes, the setpoint for the temperature $T_2$ controlled by the vapor split valve (Loop 1) is changed from 90oC to 92oC.
+This setpoint change can be handled well and the temperature settles in less that 5 minutes.
+The other temperature loops show some deviation due to interactions, however, all the temperatures are brought back to their setpoints in about 20 minutes.